 Students may opt to live with a local family, providing an opportunity to experience Canadian culture.
 In this arrangement, students share living space with the family but have their own private bedroom.

-Students at the Timmins Campus needed a temporary place to stay upon arrival have options with the Comfort Inn Hotel in Timmins or Regal Motel in South Porcupine.
+Upon arrival, students at the Timmins Campus needing a temporary place to stay have options with the Comfort Inn Hotel in Timmins or the Regal Motel in South Porcupine.

 Long term stay (30 nights consecutive stay required) can be negotiated with either Jennifer Leger or anne.lex@innvesthotels.com separately.

-Students should budget between $500 – $1,800+ CAD per month for rent, in addition to personal expenses.
+Students should budget between $500 – $1,800+ CAD per month for rent and personal expenses.
 Here are some common rental types and their average monthly costs:

 Rental Type